DWethmar/jscmd/README.md

 jscmd
 =====

-windows command prompt in javascript
+windows command prompt as an jquery plugin